The Chesapeake Bay retriever's coat is like no others. It features unique colors and traits that are not typically seen in other breeds.

 Upon being touched, the coat should feel springy and resilient under the fingers, but should be neither soft nor smooth.

 Chesapeake Bay Retrievers have a coat with a distinct oily texture.
-This oily texture is what helps this breed's coat resist the action of and be waterproof.
+This oily texture is what helps this breed's coat be waterproof.
 This trait allows these dogs to be in cold icy waters without getting cold.

 Did you know?
 A Chesapeake's coat is meant to resist absorbing water in the same fashion as duck's feathers.
 This means that, unlike other dogs, when this dog shakes, the coat after being in the water, they shouldn't release as much water as their coats should be merely moist.